Ribocentre-switch/Ribocentre-switch.github.io/docs/Cobalamine.md

 <p class="header_box" id="Structure and Ligand recognition">Structure and Ligand recognition</p>
 > 2D representation

-<p>Left: Consensus sequence and secondary structure model for the AdoCbl riboswitch.
+<font><p>Left: Consensus sequence and secondary structure model for the AdoCbl riboswitch.
 Right: Secondary structure depictions of the AdoCbl riboswitch according to PDB ID: 4GMA.
 AdoCbl is denoted in red.
-KL denotes a kissing-loop (KL) interaction between L5 of the receptor and L13 of the regulatory domain that instructs the expression machinery<sup>[4,7]</sup>.</p><br>
+KL denotes a kissing-loop (KL) interaction between L5 of the receptor and L13 of the regulatory domain that instructs the expression machinery<sup>[4,7]</sup>.</p><br></font>
 <html>
 <div>
     <div class="entry-content clearfix" itemprop="articleBody description" style="overflow: auto;">